richiefrost/Auto-Search/README.md

 # Auto-Search
-Project for scraping and analyzing data on cars for sale
+Project for scraping and analyzing data on cars for sale on ksl.com (ksl.com/auto)